danichagas/Danichagas/README.md

 # Hi, my name is Danel!

-👨🏻‍💻 Back-End Developer
+👨🏻‍💻 Mobile Developer

 ## About
-I am Java Developer, in love with the tech area and passionate about solving problems.
+I am Mobile Developer, in love with the tech area and passionate about solving problems.

 I have experiencie with the following technologies:
 - Java and Kotlin;